SMichailin/Egzaminas-2/README.md

 Installation

-Clone the repository git clone git@github.com:SMichailin/BookRecommendations.git cd BookRecommendations Open the src/main/resources/application.properties file.
+Clone the repository git clone git@github.com:SMichailin/Egzaminas-2.git cd Egzaminas-2 Open the src/main/resources/application.properties file.
 Comment out local database code.
 If you haven't changed anything leave it as is.
 Back End
 Run the application from IntelliJ.
 Front End